flatironinstitute/CaImAn-MATLAB/README.md

 # Python

-A complete analysis Python pipeline including motion correction, source extraction and activity deconvolution is performed through the package [CaImAn](https://github.com/simonsfoundation/caiman).
-This package also includes method for online processing of calcium imaging data and elements of behavioral analysis in head fixed mice.
+A complete analysis Python pipeline including motion correction, source extraction and activity deconvolution is performed through the package [CaImAn](https://github.com/flatironinstitute/caiman).
+This package also includes methods for online processing of calcium imaging data and elements of behavioral analysis in head fixed mice.

 Usage and Documentation
 =======
-Check the demo scripts and the [wiki](https://github.com/epnev/ca_source_extraction/wiki) to get started.
+Check the demo scripts and the [wiki](https://github.com/flatironinstitute/CaImAn-MATLAB/wiki) to get started.

 Dependencies
 ========